 - Full wavelength 80m delta loop @ 20m

 Half wavelength 12m/17m/30m dipole @ 20m

 - 5 element 6m yagi, 7 element 2m yagi, and 11 element 70cm yagi @ 9m

 The station is available for members to use for any amateur radio related activity.
-The following information outlines procedures for booking the shack and paying CSP fees, collecting and returning keys, site procedures, and general housekeeping in and around the building.
+The following information outlines procedures for booking the shack and paying CAC fees, collecting and returning keys, site procedures, and general housekeeping in and around the building.